Your Narcissistic Survival Toolkit

 When you think… Remind yourself…

-"Maybe they’ve changed" "They have had every opportunity to change without me.
+"Maybe they’ve changed" "They've had every opportunity to change without me.
 The only change they want is my compliance."

 "I miss them" "I miss the love bomb version, not the abusive version that never truly existed."

 "I still love them" "Love without safety is simply trauma bonding.
-My love is a resource, not a rescue."
+My heart deserves to be cherished."

 "I can’t do this alone" "I survived while they were present.
-I am far more reliable than any partner who drained me."
+I'm far more reliable than any partner who drained me."

-"I owe them an explanation" "I have already given them my years.
+"I owe them an explanation" "I've already given them my time.
 No further explanation is required."

 6. “Instead Of” List